safaroww/screenshot-analyzer/server/DEPLOY_VERCEL.md

 Rebuild the iOS app (Clean Build Folder → Run).
 The app will call:
 - `GET https://<your-app>.vercel.app/health` (rewritten to `/api/health` by vercel.json)
 - `POST https://<your-app>.vercel.app/analyze` (rewritten to `/api/analyze` by vercel.json)
+ - `POST https://<your-app>.vercel.app/validate-receipt` (rewritten to `/api/validate-receipt`)

 ## Notes
 - CORS is enabled with `Access-Control-Allow-Origin: *` in the functions.
 - The serverless function uses `formidable` and `sharp` to handle image uploads and conversion.
 - For larger images, keep uploads < 5–10MB to avoid timeouts/limits on free tiers.
+ - Apple receipt validation uses the production endpoint first and falls back to sandbox when status `21007` is returned.